-In other words, is Pumpkin Seed oil really an effective treament for male-pattern baldness?
+In other words, is pumpkin seed oil really an effective treatment for male-pattern baldness?

-In 2014, Evidence-Based Complementary and Alternative Medicine published the results of a clinical research study that investigated the efficacy of Pumpkin Seed Oil (PSO) as a treatment for Androgenetic Alopecia (AGA).
+In 2014, Evidence-Based Complementary and Alternative Medicine published the results of a clinical research study that investigated the efficacy of Pumpkin Seed Oil (PSO) as a treatment for AGA.

 This was the first randomized, double-blind, placebo-controlled trial to study this issue.
 The 24-week trial included 76 male subjects with mild to moderate AGA.

 Half were given a daily supplement (which included PSO) in the form of a 400 mg capsule.
 The other half were given a placebo.